Developer-Rakib/Sara-Medical-Hall/README.md

 - Clicking on the service button will take you to checkout
 - The user can go to the login page if the user has login
 - About me on the About page
-- 3 quistion and ans on the Blogs page
+- 3 question and ans on the Blogs page

-## Used Framwork / libary technology in this Project
+## Used Framework / libary technology in this Project
-- React, JavaScript Framwork and libary
+- React, JavaScript Framework  and libary
 - Tailwind, css Framwork
 - Firebase Authenticaiton for Authenticaiton
 - React icons for Icon